-Founded by Sensei Corey Green, Green’s karate opened in January 1998 and are the only full-time traditional karate school in Chattanooga.
-We are certified worldwide and are a club member of the Nihon Karate Do Kenwa Kai of Japan and The United States of America National Karate Do Federation.
-We teach the Shito-Ryu Olympic Karate style, one of 4 major Olympic styles from Japan.
+Founded by Sensei Corey Green, Green’s karate opened on January 17th, 1998 and are the only full-time traditional karate school in Chattanooga.
+We are certified worldwide and are a club member of the Nihon Karate Do Kenwa Kai of Japan, the Kenwa Kai International, and The United States of America National Karate Do Federation.
+We teach the Shito-Ryu Olympic Karate style, one of 4 major traditional and Olympic styles from Japan.

 Special needs students